B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 ## 3. Removing the outliers

-Next I removed the words with a frequency of less than 10 times.
-This step is not a mandatory, but removing the outliers, saves a lot of memory, makes the model faster, and will help us to achieve better results.
+Next, I removed the words with a frequency of less than 10 times.
+This step is not mandatory, but removing the outliers, saves a lot of memory, makes the model faster, and will help us to achieve better results.

 ## 4. Tokenizing

-Next we need to tokenize the words and convert them to integers before feeding them into the model.
+Next, we need to tokenize the words and convert them to integers before feeding them into the model.
 I broke down the sentences to words and then tokenized the words by assigning an integer to each unique word.
 After data cleaning and removing the outliers there ever 1600 unique words/tokens in the dataset.

 ## 5. Word Embeddings

 The next step is doing word embedding.
 I used transfer learning again to do word embedding to leverage a model that was trained on a much larger text data, and extracted (semantically-meaningful) feature vectors from the captions.
-For this project, I used Global Vectors for Word Representation (GloVe) with 200 word dimension.
+For this project, I used Global Vectors for Word Representation (GloVe) with 200-dimension.
 GloVe is an unsupervised learning algorithm for obtaining vector representation for words.
 In simple words, GloVe allows us to take a corpus of text and transform each word into a position in a high-dimensional space.

-In other words, using the precomputed word embeddings that is available in GloVe, I created an embedding matrix for all the 1600 unique words in my data.
+In other words, using the precomputed word embeddings available in GloVe, I created an embedding matrix for all the 1600 unique words in my data.
 This embedding matrix will later be loaded into the final model before training.
 Note that if a word is in our data but is not in GloVe, the values of the vectors for that word will be zeros.
 To make this more concrete, here's an example of how a sample captions will look like when being fed into the model.
 Also, I'm showing the words here, but as mentioned in the Tokenizing step, they will be represented by integers:

 ![Text tensor input example](../assets/img/image_captions/text_tensor_example.jpg){: .postImage}

-This was just an example for a single captions.
+This was just an example for a single caption.
 Each caption will have a triangle like this with their relative numbers.
-Note that the numbers shown above are just examples, but the numbers will be between 0 and 1, because they are probability values.
+Note that the numbers shown above are just examples, but the numbers will be between 0 and 1  because they are probability values.

-Now we are ready to move on to the modeling part, but that was a lot of steps for precessing the test data, so to summarize: 1) I cleaned the text and removed noise, 2) made all the captions equal length by padding the shorter ones, and added a starting and ending point to each caption, 3) removed the outliers, 4) tokenized the words, and finally 4) embedded the words using a pre-trained GLoVE model.
+Now we are ready to move on to the modeling part, but that was a lot of steps for preprocessing the test data, so to summarize: 1) I cleaned the text and removed noise, 2) made all the captions equal length by padding the shorter ones, and added a starting and ending point to each caption, 3) removed the outliers, 4) tokenized the words, and finally, 4) embedded the words using a pre-trained GloVE model.

 # Final Neural Network Model Architecture

-Now that have we processed both images and captions, we can feed them into the final neural network model and generate captions.
+Now that we have preprocessed both images and captions, we can feed them into the final neural network model and generate captions.
 The simplified figure below shows the general architecture of the model, how it receives the text and image data, and how it generates captions.

 ![Final Model](../assets/img/image_captions/Final_model1.jpg){: .postImage}